Title IX Sexual Misconduct Policy

 Notice of Appeal

-The Respondent or Complainant may submit a “Notice of Appeal” of the Responsibility Determination rendered by the Decision-Maker, or from the University’s dismissal of a Formal Complaint or any allegations therein, within three (3) business days of such determinations.
+The Respondent or Complainant may submit a “Notice of Appeal” of the Responsibility Determination rendered by the Decision-Makers, or from the University’s dismissal of a Complaint or any allegations therein, within three (3) business days of such determinations.
+Appeals are not available in cases where the Complainant nor the Respondent are students.
 The Notice of Appeal shall be submitted to the Title IX Coordinator, who will thereafter notify the parties in writing that the appeal has been filed and that the appeal procedures described below have commenced.

 If the Notice of Appeal is not timely filed or is not based on the grounds listed below, the Responsibility Determination shall stand and be considered final.